How to disable WordPress heartbeat API to reduce CPU usage

 add_action( 'init', 'stop_heartbeat', 1 ); function stop_heartbeat() { global $pagenow; if ( $pagenow == 'index.php' ) wp_deregister_script('heartbeat'); }

-The above code disabled the heartbeat only on WordPress dashboard page.
+The above code disabled the heartbeat only on the WordPress dashboard page.
 (It would only make a moderate difference in CPU usage.)

 Steps to keep WordPress Heartbeat only on post.php and post_new.php pages :